ukncsc/lme/docs/chapter1.md

 **It is recommended that you now follow the below steps to restrict access to WinRM to specific IP addresses**

-Both the LME-WEC-Server and LME-WEC-Client GPOs include a wildcard filter allowing all IP addresses on the host and client to run a WinRM Listener and be connected to.
+Both the LME-WEC-Server and LME-WEC-Client GPOs include a wildcard filter allowing all IP addresses on the host and client to run a WinRM Listener and to receive inbound connections using this protocol.
 We strongly recommend that this is restricted to IP addresses or ranges specific to your network environment.

 An example of this would be if you hosted a LAN with the subnet 192.168.2.0/24, then you could only allows NICs residing within the range 192.168.2.1-192.168.2.254 to run a WinRM listener via the GPO policy.